Insider knowledge from the people who have been selling homes for over 20 years.

 - What’s their success rate in marketing your type of property?

 - How much do they think your house is worth?

 Location, property type and your buyer’s market will ultimately influence what type of buyers you want to have coming to see your property.
 Getting a good agent who understands your market, and who has had success in your area, will ensure you get the right buyers in the door and give you confidence that he/she will negotiate hard to get you the best price.

 “Hiring an agent who knows their stuff could see you gain tens of thousands of dollars on your sale price.
 Think about how much money they can make you.” - Shane, Wellington.

-If you’re getting ready to sell, why not download our eBook “How to get ready to sell your house”.
-It’s jam-packed full of the latest practical advice, market knowledge from the experts and extra budgeting tools to arm yourself with all the information you need to get your home SOLD this summer!
+If you’re getting ready to sell, why not check out our eBook “How to get ready to sell your house”.
+It’s jam-packed full of the latest practical advice, market knowledge from the experts, and extra budgeting tools to arm yourself with all the information you need to get your home SOLD this summer!